cyborch/tsa-json/README.md

  - version: 1 at the time of this writing
  - messageImprint: The hashing algorithm and the hash of the data to be time-stamped.
- - reqPolicy: The policy under which the data is to be time-stamped.
+ - context: The context in which the data is to be time-stamped.
 This field is optional and will be carried as-is to the response.
  - nonce: The nonce is a large random number with a high probability that the client generates it only once (e.g., a 128 bit integer).